-Lead and Copper Rule

-The Lead and Copper Rule protects public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
+Lead and Copper Rule The Lead and Copper Rule protects public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
 Lead and copper enter drinking water mainly from corrosion of lead and copper containing plumbing materials.

-Violation Type Violation Begin Violation End Violation Explanation FOLLOW-UP OR ROUTINE TAP M/R (LCR) 10/01/2018 02/07/2020 We failed to test our drinking water for the contaminant and period indicated.
-Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
-LEAD CONSUMER NOTICE (LCR) 12/30/2018 2019 We failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
+Violation Type Violation Begin Violation End Violation Explanation LEAD CONSUMER NOTICE (LCR) 12/30/2019 01/11/2021 We failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
 These were supposed to be provided no later than 30 days after learning the results.